-Coccidiosis … That single word strikes fear in every poultry farmer’s mind- and it should be, as coccidiosis is one of the heights mortality causing pathogen for the poultry industry.
+Coccidiosis … that single word strikes fear in every poultry farmer’s mind- and it should be, as coccidiosis is one of the heights mortality causing pathogen for the poultry industry.

-It generally manifests itself as diarrhea, bloody droppings (red-poop), ruffled feathers, poor appetite and lethargy and results in an inability to absorb nutrients in food.
+Looking in the broad sense, coccidiosis is a disease of the intestinal tract caused by the microscopic parasites belonging to the genus Eimeria.
+Most often spread by bringing infected hens into the flock, or by wild birds, it is then picked up chickens through contact with the infected feces or through drinking contaminated water.
+It generally manifests itself as diarrhea, bloody droppings (red poop), ruffled feathers, poor appetite, and lethargy and results in an inability to absorb nutrients in food.
 The disease has a high mortality rate in chicks and death usually occurs within a week of first seeing symptoms.
 Even if a bird survives, permanent intestinal tissue damage often occurs.
 As the immune system is centered in the intestine of poultry, survivors could have a compromised immune system for life.